Here is the table content of the article we will cover on this topic.

 How it relates to real life?

-If you are the owner of the Car company and want to build a new model of car.
+If you are the owner of a Car company and want to build a new model of car.
 Then you don’t want to build an engine, tire, body, etc. because these things are already discovered.
-Infect these are the common things to build a car.
-So, you can you existing things to build a car and add some new features according to your model.
+In fact, these are the common things to build a car.
+So, you can use the existing things to build a car and add some new features according to your model.

-In JAVA programming: We define some common things in Car class like company name, tire, etc. These are the generic things that are used to build any model of car.
-So, we declared some variables and methods in class Car.
-Now, if I am wanting to build a new model Swift, then we can use the existing code from class Car.
+In JAVA programming: Let’s define some common things in the Car class like company name, tire, etc. These are the generic things that are used to build any model of car.
+So, here we are declaring some variables and methods in class Car.
+Now, We can create a new class that will extend the Car class.
+In the below image, you can see we are inheriting the feature of one class to another.

 Types of Inheritance in Java